 - 3 receptions

-A superb Grade II Listed family home with stunning landscaped gardens and views to the South Downs, on the edge of the sought after village of Henfield.
+A superb Grade II Listed family home with stunning landscaped gardens & views to the South Downs, on the edge of the sought after village of Henfield.

 Believed to date from the 17th century, and sympathetically extended by the current owners, Old Mill House is a superb Grade II Listed family home, beautifully combining the original charm and character with modern amenities.
 Original period features include stain glass windows, Sussex wood latch doors, exposed ceiling beams, Horsham stone roof and an impressive inglenook fireplace with wood burning stove in the spacious drawing room.

 From the welcoming entrance hall with parquet flooring, there is a natural flow to the accommodation.
 At the heart of the home is the kitchen/breakfast room boasting part vaulted ceiling, attractive stone tiled flooring, Aga, double electric oven with Neff induction hob and combination oven, bespoke solid oak fitted units and stylish granite worktops.
 On the first floor, the master bedroom suite is dual aspect with vaulted ceiling, spacious dressing room and modern en suite bathroom with separate shower.
 Three further bedrooms and the family bathroom complete the first floor.

 The property is approached via double wooden electric gates to the drive which, together with the double garage and gravel area, provides ample parking.
 A further wooden electric gate provides pedestrian access to the property.